adlnet/xAPI-SCORM-Profile/xapi-scorm-profile-old.md

 ### 3.2 General Guidance on Statements
 In the xAPI, activity providers and activities issue statements about the learner’s experiences.
 These statements hold the data about the experience, such as, if the learner was successful, or did the learner complete the content.
 Additional information and guidance is provided below.
 All statements issued shall meet the requirements in the xAPI specification and the guidance described in the following sections.

-#### Internationalized Resource Identifier (IRI)
+#### IRIs
-[IRIs](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-About.md#def-iri) are used as identifiers in many parts of the xAPI specification.
+[IRIs](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI.md#def-iri) are used as identifiers in many parts of the xAPI specification.
 Their syntax consists of a hierarchical part, which is broken into an authority and a path.
 The authority part shall represent a domain of your organization - ie. adlnet.gov, army.mil.
 The path part shall identify the object - /courses/cs/CS101.
 If you are identifying something that cannot be represented by an fully qualified path, use a tag IRI - tag:adlnet.gov,2013:expapi:0.9:extensions - where the domain is a domain you control, the date is the date this tag was created, the next part is the type - scorm, xapi, the version - 2004, 1.2, 1.0.1, and the last part is the identifier. (see [http://www.ietf.org/rfc/rfc4151.txt](http://www.ietf.org/rfc/rfc4151.txt))

 __Good IRIs__
 Good IRIs uniquely identify an object